braze-inc/braze-docs/_docs/_help/help_articles/api/delete_user.md

 Let's say you have multiple user profiles that share the same email address.

-In order to merge these user profiles, you must first identify any users with duplicate email addresses.
-Next, export all the attributes of a single profile.
-Then, import those attributes to the user profile either via API or CSV.
-Finally, you can delete the users via API, essentially deleting these duplicate users and the data outlined above.
+To merge these user profiles:

+ 1. Identify any users with duplicate email addresses.
+ 2. Export all the attributes of a single profile.
+ 3. Import those attributes to the user profile either via API or CSV.
+ 4. Delete the users via API, essentially deleting these duplicate users and the data outlined above.

 _Last updated on October 24, 2022_